BinLiang-NLP/multi-attention-CNN-ABSC/README.md

 ## Citation

-The BibTex of the citation is as follow:
+The BibTexs of the citation are as follow:

 ```bibtex
 @article{bin2017aspect,